Aiven-Open/klaw/e2e/README.md

 This is a work in progress, so a documentation will follow!

+Most importantly, we need to make sure that the tests run on a Klaw instance with a clean and reproducible database which they don't at the moment.

 ## Current state

 - to run tests on a local machine, use `pnpm test-local`